-4.14 It is possible that separate markets defined by NICTA will include common products/services; that is, it is possible that particular products/services may be identified as being with multiple markets simultaneously.
-This may happen if there is substantial substitutability between the services in question.
+4.14 It is possible that separate markets defined by NICTA will include common products/services; that is, it is possible that particular products/services may be

 The Cellophane Case

 Cellophane was a DuPont Company plastic wrapping material that had its U.S. production restricted to du Pont by numerous patents in the early 1950s.
 Du Pont was sued under the US Antitrust Act for monopolization of the cellophane market by the U.S. Justice Department, and the case was decided by the US Supreme Court in 1956.
 The Court agreed with du Pont that when evaluated at the monopolistic price observed in the early 1950s, there were many substitutes for cellophane and, therefore, du Pont had only a small share of the market for wrapping materials (i.e., it possessed little or no market power).